-The multidisciplinary program team has already served 1,000 seniors, family caregivers, and professionals involved in the wellness of older people.
-They designed and implemented new, compassion-focused, and visionary services not found anywhere else.
+We’ve designed and implemented new, compassion-focused, and visionary services not found anywhere else.
+Offerings include:

-If one or more are difficult for you, we encourage you to get a hearing evaluation and explore whether you may be a candidate for the new services created under the Center for Hearing and Aging.
-Hearing loss can be a part of the aging process, but that doesn’t mean you have to live with its harm.
+Hearing loss can be a part of the aging process, but that doesn’t mean we have to live with its harm.